-To grant financing to small and medium-sized businesses on preferential terms, the Bank actively interacts with specialized organizations within the framework of state support programs, including with MSP Corporation.
-Within its Program for stimulating lending to small and medium-sized businesses (Program 6.5) Bank Saint Petersburg offers attractive loans to customers at a rate of up to 10.6% for small and medium-sized enterprises operating in priority sectors of the economy.
+To grant financing to small and medium-sized businesses on preferential terms, the Bank actively interacts with specialized organizations within the framework of state support programs.
+Within its Program for Stimulating Lending to Small and Medium-Sized Businesses (Program 6.5) Bank Saint Petersburg offers attractive loans to customers at a rate of up to 9.1% for small and medium-sized enterprises operating in priority sectors of the economy and a rate of up to 10.1% for enterprises operating in other sectors of the economy.

 FOR EXIM COMPANIES

-The Bank continues to develop new services targeted at ExIm companies: starting from 2017, corporate customers can automatically send SWIFT МТ 940, МТ 941 and МТ 942 statement messages through Internet Bank i2B.
-Russian representative offices of foreign companies and other organizations founded by non-resident entities must regularly provide to them financial reports according to the established international reporting standards.
-Internet Bank i2b has an in-built functionality which, once enabled, will automatically send out such reports with the required (daily/monthly) frequency.
+As for the development of technological equipment and provision of benefits to participants of EXIM activities with online services, corporate customers can automatically send SWIFT МТ 940, МТ 941 and МТ 942 statement messages through the i2B online banking system.
+Russian representative offices of foreign companies and other organizations founded by non-resident entities must regularly provide them financial reports according to the established international reporting standards.
+Internet Bank i2b has an in-built functionality which, once enabled, will automatically send out reports with the required (daily/monthly) frequency.
 Financial information is transmitted via protected SWIFT channels directly to the parent entity’s bank.
 Foreign bank’s consent to receive such statements must be obtained to enable the service.

 TRADE FINANCE OPERATIONS

-The Bank’s trade finance and documentary operations in the reporting year were characterized by the growing number of foreign trade transactions: 351 in 2017 when compared to 267 transactions arranged in 2016 whose total volume nearly doubled (from USD 113 to 238 mln).
-At the same time, portfolio structure saw a shift towards a greater share of import letters of credit (114 transactions with a total of USD 57 mln compared to 70 transactions for USD 18 mln in 2016) as opposed to 2016, which was characterized by a more pronounced growth in the number and volume of bank guarantees.
+The Bank’s trade finance and documentary operations in the reporting year were characterized by the growing number of foreign trade transactions: 754 in 2019 when compared to 565 transactions arranged in 2018, and a significant increase in import letters of credit transaction volume from USD 20 to 42 mln.
+At the same time, the portfolio structure saw a shift towards a greater share of the documentary collections (546 transactions for a total amount of USD 98 mln were realized on documentary collection, versus 283 transactions in the amount of USD 44 mln in 2018).